 Each RPC will have a minimum of one Obstetrical Outreach Education Coordinator and one Neonatal Outreach Education Coordinator.
 Their qualifications should include demonstrated competence in teaching and training.
 They must be nurses with Level III (subspecialty) clinical skills in their area of expertise and preferably with specialty certification.
-The educators knowledge base and educational skills should be continuously updated with current changes in perinatal health.
+The educator's knowledge base and educational skills should be continuously updated with current changes in perinatal health.
 Regional responsibilities will be the focus of the job responsibility.
 Time commitment to in-house responsibilities will not exceed ten percent of their time.

-- A. Annual Educational Needs Assessment: Assessment of needs to be accomplished through collecting data from institutional surveys (phone, mail, electronic correspondence and/or chart audit), on site facility assessments and review of transport or other outcome data. - 1.
-Regional Perinatal Education Coordinators will be responsible for performing the Annual Educational Needs Assessments. - Hospitals with delivery services and birthing centers in the region including the RPC, will participate in such annual educational needs assessment, and will receive a report of findings. - 3.
-An educational needs assessment may be performed for other perinatal care providers as requested or as indicated by data collection. - B. Planning and implementation will involve establishment of annual goals and objectives. - 1.
+- A. Annual Educational Needs Assessment - 1.
+Assessment of needs to be accomplished through collecting data from institutional surveys (phone, mail, electronic correspondence and/or chart audit), on site facility assessments and review of transport or other outcome data. - 2.
+Regional Perinatal Education Coordinators will be responsible for performing the Annual Educational Needs Assessments. - 3.
+Hospitals with delivery services and birthing centers in the region including the RPC, will participate in such annual educational needs assessment, and will receive a report of findings. - 4.
+An educational needs assessment may be performed for other perinatal care providers as requested or as indicated by data collection. - B. Planning and Implementation - 1.
 Each RPC shall develop general goals and objectives for their program for the year. - 2.
 Each RPC shall develop specific goals for each hospital based on that hospital's educational needs assessment. - 3.
 Each RPC shall plan other continuing educational programs consistent with their general goals and objectives for the year. - 4.
-Goals and objectives shall be submitted to the Georgia Department of Public Health (DPH) by September 5th of each year.
+Goals and objectives shall be submitted to the Georgia Department of Public Health (DPH) annually. - C. Education - 1.
+Offer educational opportunities to each hospital per year.
+Education should be specific for the level of care of the recipients.
+Examples of educational opportunities include NRP, electronic fetal monitoring and newborn stabilization. - 2.
+Offer continuing outreach education courses at the RPC, which provides the opportunity for participation by personnel from referral hospitals. - 3.
+Assist regional providers through the utilization of various media and learning tools, maintaining a lending library or assisting in the purchase of resource materials. - 4.
+Education should be provided to hospitals within the designated regions in Georgia.
+Educational requests from hospitals outside the region must be referred to and coordinated with the Director and Outreach Education Coordinator from the specific region. - 5.
+Outreach Education Coordinators will work with the state and communities to improve the quality of perinatal care. - D. Communication - 1.
+Provide open lines of communication between the RPC and referral hospitals.
+This may include telephone or electronic communication, fax or written materials, facility visits and other meetings. - E. Evaluations - 1.
+Periodic evaluation of specific programs, i.e. Neonatal Resuscitation Program, and comparison of annual assessments, looking for trends and changes related to outreach education programs. - 2.
+Statistical and Data Comparison The statewide Perinatal Outreach Education Coordinators, in collaboration with DPH will develop a tool, which is uniform and reflective of data statewide.